jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

     (i) surrendered the registration of the plan; or (ii) failed to surrender the registration of the plan despite reasonable efforts by the registration authority to contact the operator; or
   (f) the operator of the plan has transferred the food business covered by the plan to a new operator, but the registration authority is not satisfied of the matters in section 56(c) or (d) in relation to the new operator; or
-  (g) the operator of the plan has failed to pay any fees or charges imposed or prescribed by or under this Act or any regulations made under this Act (excluding any infringement fee).
+  (g) the operator of the plan has failed to pay any fees or charges imposed or prescribed by or under this Act or any regulations made under this Act (excluding any infringement); or
+  (h) in the case of a registered food control plan that is not based on an official template or model, the operator has failed to comply with a requirement under section 61A.
 (2) If the registration authority decides to cancel the registration of a food control plan, the registration authority— (a) must, as soon as practicable, give written notice of the cancellation to—
     (i) the appropriate verifier or verification agency (if any); and